veeville2011/try-this-look/DEPLOYMENT_TROUBLESHOOTING.md

 ### Step 1: Verify Files Are Correct

 All files have been validated:
-- ✅ `extensions/theme-app-extension/blocks/nusense-cart-outfit-button.liquid` - Valid schema, correct syntax
-- ✅ `extensions/theme-app-extension/snippets/nusense-cart-outfit-script.liquid` - Valid Liquid syntax
+- ✅ Extension files are properly formatted
-- ✅ File sizes are within limits (73KB total)
+- ✅ File sizes are within limits

 ### Step 2: Try Alternative Deployment Methods